Experience a multitude of colours & enjoy moments of pleasure

 Autumn pleasures in the Holiday Region Interlaken

 The Holiday Region Interlaken is particularly beautiful and enjoyable in autumn.
 The deep blue sky, the pin-sharp contours of the cloud patterns and nature’s moods are amazingly intense.
 Experience the golden season with all five senses.
 Discover the region’s seasonal culinary delights, such as game specialities and the summer’s fresh cheese straight from the mountains.
-Go on adventurous hikes or take a leisurely stroll along the shores of the lakes or across alpine pastures through rustling, colourful autumn leaves.
+Take a food tour around Lake Brienz, go on adventurous hikes or take a leisurely stroll along the shores of the lakes or across alpine pastures through rustling, colourful autumn leaves.

 • Idyllic hiking paths for leisurely strolls